The Great British Bake Off series 6: Episode 6: Pastry

-For this week's signature challenge, the bakers had to make a Frangipane tart in two hours, the brief being that it must be open-topped and use shortcrust pastry.
+For this week's signature challenge, the bakers had to make a Frangipane tart in 2 hours with the brief being that it must be open-topped and must be shortcrust pastry.
 In the technical, the bakers had to make 12 Flaounes, a cheese filled pastry made in Cyprus.
-They had two hours.
-Vol-au-vents were set as the Showstopper – the bakers had to make two types, all using their own puff pastry – in three hours and forty five minutes.
+They had 2 hours.
+Vol-au-vents were set as the Showstopper – the bakers had to make 2 types, all using their own puff pastry – in 3 hours and 45 minutes.